MRCIEU/metaboprep/README.md

 			+ outliers determined as those +/- 5 SD of the mean.
 3. Feature and Sample structure
 	* feature:feature correlation structure **(derived variables excluded)**
+		+ only includes features with at least 50 measurments
+			+ or if the data set has an N<50 the missingness allowed is 0.8 * N
 		+ estimate the number of independent features
 		+ tag representitive features of feature clusters
 	* sample:sample correaltion structure **(derived variables excluded)**
 		+ principle components (PCA)
-			* derived from independent and complete features only
+			* derived from independent features
-			* -- probabilistic PCA, with missing data is possible --
+			* missing data is imputed to the median estiamte of each feature
-			* determine the number of significant PCs
 			* identify PC outliers
 				* +/- 3,4,5 SD of mean for all significant PCs

 ### (C) Quality Control Steps
-1. If data is from Metabolon, exclude but retain xenobiotic metabolites from anlaysis.
+1. If data is from Metabolon, exclude (but retain for step 11) xenobiotic metabolites from anlaysis.
-2. Estiamte sample missingness and exclude terrible samples, those with a missingness >= 0.80 (or 80%) **(derived variables excluded)**
+2. Estimate sample missingness and exclude extreme samples, those with a missingness >= 0.80 (or 80%) **(derived variables excluded)**
-3. Estimate feature missingness and exclude terrible features, those with a missingness >= 0.80 (or 80%)
+3. Estimate feature missingness and exclude extreme features, those with a missingness >= 0.80 (or 80%)
 4. Re-estimate sample missingness and exclude samples >= user defined threshold (units: 0.2 or 20% missing) **(derived variables excluded)**
 5. Re-estimate feature missingness and exclude features >= user defined threshold (units: 0.2 or 20% missing)
-6. Estimate total peak area (the sum of all values) for complete features only and exclude on those >= user defined threshold (units: +/- SD from mean)  **(derived variables excluded)**
+6. Estimate total peak area (the sum of all values) for each individual using complete features only and exclude samples >= user defined threshold (units: +/- SD from mean)  **(derived variables excluded)**
 	* To ignore this step set to NA in parameter file
 8. Build feature:feature correlation matrix on QC-data derived from steps 1-6 above **(derived variables excluded)**
+	* To be included a feature must have a minimun of 50 observations, or N*0.8 observations if data set includes less than 50 individuals.
 9. Identify "independent" features using data from step 8 and user defined tree cut height.
 	* we retain the feature with the least missingness within a cluster, otherwise we select the first feature in the list.
-10. Estimate principal components using indpendent features from step 9, and exclude on those >= user defined threshold (units: +/- SD from the mean)
+10. Estimate principal components using indpendent features from step 9, and exclude on samples >= user defined threshold (units: +/- SD from the mean)
 11. If the data is from Metabolon we place the xenobiotic metabolites back into the QC'd data set.